arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-<strong>Jerome Powell</strong>, chair of the Federal Reserve, took a hawkish tone on tackling [inflation](https://www.economist.com/finance-and-economics/2022/08/05/for-a-change-american-inflation-is-lower-than-expected) in America, speaking at an annual gathering of central bankers at Jackson Hole, Wyoming.
-He admitted that curbs could result in “a sustained period of below-trend growth” but said that America’s central bank “must keep at it until the job is done”.
+America’s S&amp;P 500 <strong>stockmarket</strong> index fell by 3.4% on Friday after hawkish remarks by Jerome Powell, chair of the Federal Reserve, at an annual gathering of central bankers in Jackson Hole, Wyoming.
+Tackling inflation, Mr Powell said, was “likely to require a sustained period of below-trend growth” but the Fed “must keep at it until the job is done”.
 In July [the Fed](https://www.economist.com/graphic-detail/2022/07/27/the-fed-is-no-longer-taking-baby-steps-to-rein-in-inflation) announced its second consecutive 0.75-percentage-point rate rise.

-Gita Gopinath, the <strong>International Monetary Fund’s</strong> deputy chief, warned that a consequence of the Fed’s tighter monetary policy—the strong dollar—will make it harder for poor countries to repay their debts.
-She suggested that rich countries ought to improve programmes to help them, saying “a lot more speedy action is needed”.
+Gita Gopinath, the deputy head of the <strong>International Monetary Fund</strong>, warned that a consequence of the Fed’s tighter monetary policy—the strong dollar—will make it harder for poor countries to repay their debts.
+She suggested that rich countries ought to improve programmes to help them, saying “A lot more speedy action is needed”.

 <strong>Moderna</strong>, an American pharmaceutical company, sued its rival, Pfizer, and its German collaborator [BioNTech](https://www.economist.com/business/2022/08/10/after-a-covid-fuelled-adrenaline-rush-biotech-is-crashing) over alleged patent infringement while developing their covid-19 vaccine, the first in the world.
 Moderna said that the companies infringed on patents filed between 2010 and 2016 covering innovative <strong>mRNA technology</strong>; it clarified that it was not seeking to block the Pfizer-BioNTech vaccine from the market.